Make yourself at home

 While convenience is often the number one reason for living on campus, you’ll find we offer our students much more than just a place to study and sleep.
-A decision to live in Multnomah University Housing means joining the 200+ students who call our campus home!
-Some students are required to live in campus housing (see Housing Requirement section below).
-To learn more about housing options, applications and deposits, check out our living areas to find the right one for you!
+A decision to live in Multnomah University Housing means joining the many students who call our campus home!

 Why should I live on campus?

-Research concludes that living on campus has a positive influence on a student’s grade point average, level of involvement in campus activities, persistence toward a degree, and satisfaction with his or her collegiate experience.
+Research concludes that living on campus generally has a positive influence on a student’s grade point average, level of involvement in campus activities, persistence toward a degree, and satisfaction with his or her collegiate experience overall.

 Living on campus will help you get connected in the community quicker, keep you in close proximity to resources that you need, and expand your educational opportunities.

 The Aldrich Halls house traditional undergraduate students, primarily freshmen and sophomores.
 Women are in the North building, and men are in the South building.
 All rooms are double occupancy.

 Non-traditional, and graduate-level students live in Memorial Hall.
 Men and women are separated by wing.
 Standard rooms are single occupancy.
 Some suite options are available to students who would like a roommate and a small price break.

 - Lower Memorial is occupied by graduate, seminary, degree completion, and older traditional undergrads.

 Ambassador Apartments are shared apartments primarily for upperclassmen (junior and senior) students.
 Both single- and double-bedroom occupancies are available.
 Units are divided by gender and general stage of life.
 Students receive placement in Ambassador based on their credits earned/class standing.

 Limited housing is available for students returning in the Fall who wish to stay over the summer.